2020PB/police-brutality/reports/Texas.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/hhhbeh/5302020_austin/

-### Police shoot non-violent protestor in the head | May 30th
+### Police shoot non-violent protester in the head | May 30th

-Here, a non-violent protestor can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.
+Here, a non-violent protester can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.

-In the aftermath other protestors help the victim who is bleeding from a large head wound.
+In the aftermath other protesters help the victim who is bleeding from a large head wound.
 Further reports state the victim was hospitalized

 tags: child, shoot, rubber-bullet, bean-bag, protester